Acting on Behalf of a Sub-merchant

 • Reusing the marketplace's own user id in the header.
 Marketplaces are not sub-merchants; the request will fail with 404 ON_BEHALF_SUBMERCHANT_NOT_FOUND.

 • Acting on a not-yet-approved sub-merchant.
 Even right after POST /api/connect/accounts, you'll get 403 ON_BEHALF_SUBMERCHANT_NOT_OPERABLE until KYC completes.
-Always check kycStatus = "approved" first.
+Poll GET /api/connect/accounts/:subMerchantId/kyc/status until kycReady is true.

 • Acting on a suspended sub-merchant.
 Same 403 ON_BEHALF_SUBMERCHANT_NOT_OPERABLE.
-Resume them first via POST …/resume (see Suspension and Lifecycle).
+Resume them first via POST /api/connect/accounts/:subMerchantId/resume (see Suspension and Lifecycle).